AdyGCode/SaaS-FED-Notes/SaaS-CAD-Notes/2026/Session-10/1-authentication/slides.md

 # Enabling & Configuring Email Verification

-One line of defence against spam
+- A line of defense

 ---
 level: 2